Mors20/Improved-IAN-Segmentation/README.md

 The focal Dice loss is in loss_function.py which should be used combined with nnU-Net.

 ## Acknowledgements
-This code repository refers to [nnU-Net](https://github.com/MIC-DKFZ/nnUNet)
+This code repository refers to [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and [Pytorch Medical Segmentation](https://github.com/MontaEllis/Pytorch-Medical-Segmentation)